Doctor insights on:

 Muscle twitching is caused by minor muscle contractions in the area, or uncontrollable twitching of a muscle group that is served by a single motor nerve fiber.
 Muscle twitches are minor and often go unnoticed.
 Some are common and normal.
 Others are signs of ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can a pinched nerve cause muscle weakness?
+- Can a pinched nerve cause muscle twitches?

-- Can pinched nerve cause tingling?
+- Can a pinched nerve cause twitching?

-- Can a pinched nerve cause fatigue?
+- Can a pinched nerve cause muscle spasms?

-- Can a pinched nerve cause paralysis?
+- Can a pinched nerve cause burning?

-- Can a pinched nerve cause nausea?
+- Can a pinched nerve cause numbness?

-- Can a pinched nerve cause dizziness and headaches?
+- Can a pinched nerve cause tingling?

 - Can a pinched nerve cause swelling?